dymmond/edgy/docs/marshalls.md

 }
 ```

-As you can see, the `Marshall` is also a Pydantic model so you can take the full potential of it.
+As you can see, `Marshall` is also a Pydantic model, allowing you to leverage its full potential.

-There are more operations and things you can do with marshalls regarding the [fields](#fields) that
+There are more operations and customizations you can perform with marshalls, particularly regarding [fields](#fields), which are covered in the following sections.
-you can read in the next sections.

 ## ConfigMarshall

-To operate with the marshalls you will need to declare the `marshall_config` which is simply a
-typed dictionary containing the following keys:
+To work with marshalls, you need to declare a `marshall_config`, which is a typed dictionary containing the following keys:

-* **model** - The Edgy [model](./models.md) associated with the Marshall or a string `dotted.path`
-pointing to the model.
+* **model:** The Edgy [model](./models.md) associated with the marshall, or a string `dotted.path` pointing to the model.
-* **fields** - A list of strings of the fields you want to include by default in the serialization
+* **fields:** A list of strings representing the fields to include in the marshall's serialization.
-of the marshall.
-* **exclude** - A list of strings containing the name of the fields you **don't want to** have serialized.
+* **exclude:** A list of strings representing the fields to exclude from the marshall's serialization.

 !!! warning
-    There is a caveat though, **you can only declare `fields` or `exclude` but not both** and the `model`
-    is mandatory or else an exception is raised.
+    **You can only declare either `fields` or `exclude`, but not both.** The `model` is mandatory, or an exception will be raised.

 === "fields"